 Jebel Toubkal Trek to the top of North Africa for thin air and views across the High Atlas.

-Ameln Valley Stay in a traditional village house among palmeraies and the gold-pink Anti Atlas.
+Ameln Valley Stay in a traditional village house among palmeraies (palm groves) and the gold-pink Anti Atlas.

-Middle Atlas The mellower northern Atlas range is ideal for day hikes through hills and forests.
+Azrou The mellower Middle Atlas ideal for day hikes through hills and forests.

 Jebel El Kelaâ This Rif mountain is walkable in a day from the blue-washed town of Chefchaouen.

 Eastern Atlas Barren, Martian-red mountains overlook the Ziz Gorges and the wedding-festival village of Imilchil.